natlownes/static-gmaps2/README.markdown

 	                                        :label => "B")
 map.url => 'http://maps.google.com/maps/api/staticmap?center=40.714728,-73.998672&map_type=roadmap&markers=color:blue|label:B|40,-73&sensor=false&size=500x400&zoom=5'

-Both Map and Marker can also use an address instead of coordinates in an array.
+The main feature that differentiates this project from static-gmaps is that both Map and Marker can also use an address or an array of coordinates (as seen above).
 Example:

 	map = StaticGmaps::Map.new do |m|
 		m.center = "1234 Market St.; Phila, PA"